 The department would also like to start feeding programs in their schools that would provide children with breakfast or lunch as well as have income-generating activities for each school.
 Teacher turnover at the community schools is high because teachers receive little to no financial incentive for their work.
 As a result, Mabuchi Ndhlovu has prioritized income generation and has asked each school to develop an income generating activity.
 Income-generating activities, such as selling items at a tuck shop or building a car park that would charge vehicle owners, would help the schools address issues like lack of desks, proper infrastructure, teaching materials, and teacher’s stipends.
 Ultimately, the Community School Department has helped serve vulnerable and orphaned children in need of an education, providing them with the means to rise above their circumstances and thrive.

 “I am in grade 2 at Mtendere CCAP Community School in Lusaka, Zambia.
-I started my grade 2 in 2009 with the help of the school caregivers who went around in our compound, Kalilikiki.
-It is 1 kilometer to the school.
 I am an only child staying with my mother and grandmother in a rented one-room house.
 My father died when I was very young.
-My mother and I are living positive with HIV/AIDS, and we are on ARVs at Mtendere clinic.
-Our source of living is through my elderly grandmother who does piece work, sweeping the surroundings of the bars at Mtendere market.
+My mother and I are living positive with HIV/AIDS, and we are on ARVs.
+Our source of living is through my elderly grandmother who does piece work and sweeping the surroundings of the bars at Mtendere market.
 When mother feels a bit well, she goes around to people’s homes, washing clothes in order to pay rent and buy food.
 Many times, we have one meal a day.
-My school fees are covered by the CCAP school.
+But my school fees are covered by the CCAP school.
 I like school because I meet friends and teachers, and we play netball.
 When I grow up, I want to be a teacher so I can come and help orphans and vulnerable children in Zambia.”

 - Anna Kausen, 11 years old